msobanjo/courseware/topics/aws/modules/elastic-beanstalk-introduction/README.md

 Using the CLI will allow you gain a better understanding of how the different EB components work and the necessary configurations that you need to make.
 Understanding the CLI commands will also allow you to script solutions for EB and any other resources in AWS for that matter.

+More information for the commands that can be used for Elastic Beanstalk can be found [here](https://docs.aws.amazon.com/cli/latest/reference/elasticbeanstalk/create-application.html).

 ## Applications
 An application is the highest level of configurtation for EB.
 You may have more than one application in EB if you would like to.